Sonjeet/no-debt-cs/articles/home-page.md

 <!-- Start Rationale -->

-With respectable institutes like MIT, Harvard & co open sourcing their computer science material it's easier than ever to learn CS for free at your own pace.
+With respectable institutes like MIT, Harvard & others open sourcing their computer science material it's easier than ever to learn CS for free at your own pace.
 I've documented some of these resources in a structured fashion below but this is by no means a quick guide to become a computer scientist.
 These are demanding courses so put in the work pal.

 <!-- End Rationale -->